Local State Model

 Normalized states:

-present: local path exists and no warning or blocker changes the summary state.missing: local path from the registry does not exist.dirty: source checkout has uncommitted or untracked changes; this is a warning, not a blocker.stale: remote freshness could not be checked, or the local base branch is behind or diverged from the fetched remote base.blocked: local path or requested base branch prevents safe use.
+present: local path exists and no warning or blocker changes the summary state.placeholder: local path is a CodeMesh-owned metadata-only placeholder, not a source checkout.missing: local path from the registry does not exist.dirty: source checkout has uncommitted or untracked changes; this is a warning, not a blocker.stale: remote freshness could not be checked, or the local base branch is behind or diverged from the fetched remote base.blocked: local path or requested base branch prevents safe use.

 Diagnostics are split into warnings and blockers.
 Dirty source checkouts and stale local base branches are warnings so unrelated local work does not prevent temp-clone agent handoff.
 Missing local paths, fetch failures, and missing requested base branches are blockers for status until hydration or base selection exists.